nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/permissions.md

 ![]({{file name='add_permission_popup_web-ui.png'}} ?w=350,border=true)

 ## Granting Permissions to External Users (Instant Share)
-Granting permissions via Instant Share makes it possible to share content with external users who do not have an ID/password access to the Nuxeo Platform. <br>
+Granting permissions via Instant Share makes it possible to share content with external users who do not have access to the platform. <br>

-A Nuxeo Platform user can give permissions to external users on a workspace, folder, document, etc. Therefore, external users receive an email with a link to access restricted features.
+An existing user can give permissions to external users on a workspace, folder, document, etc. Therefore, external users receive an email with a link to access a specific document or space.
 When users click the link and access the content that was shared with them, they can act on it depending on the [permissions]({{page space='userdoc' page='permissions'}}#permissions-overview) set for them.

 {{#> callout type='note' }}
-External users can also access the **Search** menu, which can be useful when navigating through lots of documents in a whole workspace for example.
+External users can also access the **Search** menu, which can be useful when navigating through lots of documents in a whole workspace, for example.
 {{/callout}}

 **To grant permissions to external users via Instant Share:**

-1. In Nuxeo Platform, open the **Browse > Domain** menu.
 1. Open the workspace, folder or document you want to share.
-1. Open the "Permissions" tab.
+1. Open the **Permissions** tab.
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/USERDOC/Functional Overview.1544549838807/Organizing Content/Managing Permissions - Permissions tab.png
     name: managing-permissions-permissions-tab.png
     1.1.3#screenshot#up_to_date
 --}}
 ![Managing Permissions - Permissions tab.png](nx_asset://dacb5f5f-de69-406e-a93a-073f7a10c193 ?w=650,border=true)
-1. From the "Permissions assigned to external users" area, click on the **New** button.
+1. From the **Permissions assigned to external users** section, click on the **New** button.
 {{#> callout type='note' }}
 Permissions already set to external users display in this area.
 {{/callout}}